Bekalah/stone-grimoire/helix-renderer/README_RENDERER.md

 The HTML file works directly from disk: if the palette JSON cannot be read because of local browser restrictions, the module applies a calm fallback palette and the header status line explains why.
 No network calls leave the machine.

 ## Layers
-1. **Vesica field** - intersecting circles establishing the sacred lens.
+1. **Vesica field** – intersecting circles establishing the sacred lens.
-2. **Tree-of-Life scaffold** - 10 sephirot and 22 paths drawn with calm symmetry.
+2. **Tree-of-Life scaffold** – 10 sephirot and 22 paths drawn with calm symmetry.
-3. **Fibonacci curve** - static log spiral approximated with 99 points.
+3. **Fibonacci curve** – static log spiral approximated with 99 points.
-4. **Double-helix lattice** - two phase-shifted sine strands with 144 vertical struts.
+4. **Double-helix lattice** – two phase-shifted sine strands with 144 vertical struts.

 ## Palette
-Colors are loaded from `data/palette.json`.
-If the file is missing, the renderer displays a small notice and falls back to a safe default palette.
-Loaded or fallback colors also update the page background and text for consistent contrast.
-Extended palette sets live in `../export/spiral_palettes.json` for future offline experiments.
-Colors are loaded from `data/palette.json`.
-If the file is missing, the renderer shows a small notice and falls back to a safe default palette.
-The chosen colors also set the page background and text for consistent contrast.
-Extended palette sets live in `../export/spiral_palettes.json` for future offline experiments.
 Colors are loaded from `data/palette.json`.
 If the file is missing or a browser blocks local `fetch`, the renderer displays a small notice and falls back to a safe default palette.
 Loaded or fallback colors also update the page background and text for consistent contrast.
 Extended palette sets live in `../export/spiral_palettes.json` for future offline experiments.

 Default palette hues follow the trauma-informed guidance from the master plan: calm blues, restorative greens, mystical purples, and warm neutrals.
 All hues appear as high-contrast yet gentle strokes layered over the dark canvas.